yhc2021/GroundPointRemover/README.md

 ## TODO List

--  Release pre-trained model of GPR on KITTI dataset
+-  Release pre-trained model of GroundPointRemover on KITTI dataset
--  Release pre-trained model of GPR on Waymo dataset
+-  Release pre-trained model of GroundPointRemover on Waymo dataset
--  Release gpu code of GPR for Waymo dataset
+-  Release gpu code of GroundPointRemover for Waymo dataset
 -  Update the patchwork++ compilation documentation